Patriot Women Take Tea and a Stand

 On Wednesday, August 22, 1774, a large crowd gathers here.
 Presumably they have just learned about those acts, passed in London on March 31.
 In a rowdy meeting led by the vicar of St. Paul’s Episcopal Church, the crowd proclaims solidarity with the people of Boston.
 This is likely held in the second-floor room used for town meetings, official receptions, and as a ballroom.
 The room was believed to be “the largest fully paneled room in the American colonies” when it was built.
 (Or, the meeting may have been held outside on the green behind you.)

 Patriotic fervor overboils the following May, according to a state booklet.
-A suspected Loyalist, Cullen Pollok, is brought before the Edenton Committee of Safety, effectively the local government after the collapse of the provincial court system.
-Accused of an “unpatriotic remark,” he defends himself successfully after spending the night in jail.
+A suspected Loyalist, Cullen Pollok, is brought before the Edenton Committee of Safety, effectively the local government after the collapse of the provincial court system, in the downstairs courtroom.
+Accused of an “unpatriotic remark,” he defends himself successfully after spending a night in the jail directly behind the courthouse.
 However, he also insulted some leaders of the local “militia” (part-time defense force).
 They and a group of soldiers go to Pollok’s house at 4 a.m., and drag him back here.
 Within sight of you, they pour heated tar over him and cover him in feathers, an act that usually leaves its victims scarred for life (if not dead).
 His wife followed them, and nearly faints in distress.
 The group then takes him home, drinks his liquor, and forces him to give them money.
 Local Patriot leaders apparently intervene to prevent destruction of the house, and one shelters them.

 Cross King Street and turn right.
 Walk a short distance and turn left down the road that borders that side of the grassy town square.
 Walk about one-third of the block to the memorial on the right with a bronze teapot atop a small cannon barrel.